Professional Guide to Installing and Maintaining Fishing Nets in Kenya

 Choosing the Right Net Material

-Nylon Nets
+Nylon Fishing Nets

-• High strength and elasticity
+• High tensile strength and elasticity

 • Suitable for deep-water and gill net fishing

-Polyethylene Nets
+Polyethylene (PE) Nets

 • Common in aquaculture cages and floating systems

-Polypropylene Nets
+Polypropylene (PP) Nets

-• Preferred for smaller operations and short-term use
+• Suitable for smaller or seasonal operations

 Explore more: